pasqal-io/horqrux/docs/noise.md

 \rho = \sum_i p_i |\psi_i\rangle \langle \psi_i|
 $$

-The transformations of the density operator of an open quantum system interacting with its environment (noise) are represented by the super-operator $S: \rho \rightarrow S(\rho)$, often referred to as a quantum channel.
+The transformations of the density operator of an open quantum system interacting with its noisy environment are represented by the super-operator $S: \rho \rightarrow S(\rho)$, often referred to as a quantum channel.
 Quantum channels, due to the conservation of the probability distribution, must be CPTP (Completely Positive and Trace Preserving).
 Any CPTP super-operator can be written in the following form:

 $$